Email newsletters are a hit among your prospects and online audiences. If you don’t have one, you’re missing out on an ample opportunity.

 - The first paragraph should contain a compelling and interesting hook.
 Your content should be concise, interesting, and valuable to your target audience.

-- Make sure to include a strong call-to-action that clearly explains what you’re asking the recipient to do.
+- Ensure to include a strong call-to-action explaining what you’re asking the recipient to do.

 - Include a CTA – a call-to-action or a link that will prompt the subscriber to click through.